 Children are treasures – but they are expensive ones.
-The latest USDA report on the costs of raising children puts the price at slightly over $300,000 apiece accounting for inflation.
+The latest USDA report on the costs of raising children to the age of 17 puts the price at almost $234,000 apiece accounting for inflation.

 - Housing – Housing is the largest contributor to the costs of raising a child, and therefore is the place where you can make the most impact.

 You may think that you immediately have to upgrade your home when your family grows, but that is not necessarily the case.
 Upgrading just so your children can all have their own bedrooms, or just because you think that you should upgrade, is not a suitable reason.

 With an existing mortgage, focus on saving for future expenses and building your equity.
 If you are renting and planning to buy, wait until you have saved up a sufficient down payment and find an excellent deal on a home that fits your needs.

 Look for a rent-to-own arrangement if you want to buy a home ultimately but simply cannot afford it at the moment.

 In short, do not buy a house bigger than you need just because you want one.
 Your children’s needs take precedence, and the money you save on housing can be applied to future expenses such as higher education.
 MoneyTips is happy to help you get free mortgage and refinance quotes from top lenders.